 What action do we want to see?

 The NMA continues to make the case for targeted interventions to support local journalism while work is done to address the structural problems in the digital advertising marketplace.
-With regard to public notices, the NMA has been working with local members to develop a new digital portal to extend the reach of the notices through local media’s online platforms which will launch later this year.

 At the start of the Covid-19 pandemic, the NMA was successful in securing government agreement for the ‘All Together’ advertising campaign to keep communities informed about important public health information.
 The NMA continues to press government to build on this success, with a long-term government advertising partnership with news publishers which – such as ‘All Together’ – specifically prioritises local news publishers.

 Trusted local news media is innovating to create a strong and sustainable future for local journalism in the UK, with a recent example being the industry launch of the Public Notice Portal.
 To safeguard publishers’ efforts, the NMA continues to make the case to government to increase their ad spending with local news brands.
 The Enders Analysis report on the sustainability of local journalism, published August 2023, stated that government support in this manner would help accelerate publishers’ efforts in innovation.